julianko13/DeepFaceLab_Mac_M1/README.md

 ## NOTE: Apple M1 chip

-Currently there's limited support for Apple M1 laptops.
-You can do model training, but the XSeg editor currently does not work (the DeepFaceLab codebase is not compatible with PyQt6).
+--Currently there's limited support for Apple M1/M2.
+You can do model training, but the XSeg editor currently does not work (the DeepFaceLab codebase is not compatible with PyQt6). --
+Install PyQT5 from conda should work.
 ## Setup

 **Tools**